-To receive unemployment security you have to seek actively for a job or an education.
-Aslo you have to take part to the employment services if so required.
+To receive unemployment security you have to actively seek for a job or an education.
+Also, you have to take part in employment services if so required.

-As a main rule you can not receive the unemployment benefit if you are studying full-time.
-Studying is counted as a full-time studying if:
+As a main rule, you can not receive the unemployment benefit if you are studying full-time.
+Studying is counted as full-time studying if:

 b) according to your study plan you have to study approximately 5 credits / month